PrincipalComponent-zz/AXA_Telematics/Readme.md

 NOTE:
 By [AXA's competition rules](https://www.kaggle.com/c/axa-driver-telematics-analysis/rules) I am not permitted to share the data with persons who did not participate in the challenge.
-Sorry for that.

 ***